KentaaNL/capistrano-asg-rolling/README.md

 ## Useful commands

-This gem adds a few commands that can be useful

 ### Test deployment

 Do a test deployment: run the deploy task, but do not trigger the update ASG task and do not automatically terminate instances.